tfc/tfc.github.io/posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 ## Summary

 Implementing a Brainfuck Interpreter which works at compile time, is more a toy than actually a useful program.
-But it combines several template meta-programming techniques, and therefore i regard it as a great *learning vehicle*.
+But it combines several template metaprogramming techniques, and therefore i regard it as a great *learning vehicle*.
 And this is a nice insight into the Turing completeness of the C++ template language.